tukl-msd/DRAMPower/README.md

  * src/: contains the source code of the DRAMPower tool that covers the power  model, the command scheduler and the trace analysis tool.
  * memspecs/   : contains the memory specification XMLs, which give the architectural, timing and current/voltage details for different DRAM memories.
  * traces/     : contains 4 sample DRAM transaction traces and 1 sample command trace
+ * test/       : contains test script and reference output
  * manual.pdf  : is the software development manual with details on the user interface and the different source code files.
- * PowerCalc.cc: gives the user interface.
+ * PowerCalc.cc: gives the command-line user interface.

 ## 4. Trace Specification
 ### Command Traces